 DIY Hand Mask for Dry Skin: A Simple 3-Ingredient Hydrating Mask for Dry Hands

 Whether you have dry hands due to dry climate, the season or excessive hand washing, this DIY hand mask for dry skin is a simple, easy way to hydrate dry skin and help to restore the appearance of skin health.
 Keep reading to learn how to make an easy DIY hand mask recipe to nourish and hydrate your dry hands throughout the year, when your skin needs extra attention.
-Plus discover natural solutions for non-irritating skin moisturizers.
+Plus discover natural solutions for non-irritating body moisturizers.

 If you are suffering from dry, cracked or chapped hands, then take action!
 This DIY hand mask for dry skin is an extra step you can take to nourish and hydrate skin when your regular moisturizer isn’t enough.
 This easy DIY hand mask for dry skin is perfect for a spa day at home, or anytime that your hands need a little extra love.